Bill Davis

 Rocco and His Brothers – Luchiano Visconti (1960) “European art cinema is a branch of cinema that was popular in the 1960s.
 It is based on a rejection of the tenets and techniques of classical Hollywood cinema.
 European art cinema … Continue reading

-Posted in Berlin Wall, Cuban Revolution, Czech, Italy, Movie, Paris
+Posted in Berlin, Cuban Revolution, Czech, Italy, Movie, Paris

 Leave a comment